 Can we license your articles for our site?

-No. As a matter of policy, we believe there is no merit in licensing other publications to carry our articles when they can easily hyperlink their readers to Webb-site.com.
+Not in English.
+As a matter of policy, we believe there is no merit in licensing other publications to carry our original articles when they can easily hyperlink their readers to Webb-site.com.
 However, if you wish to produce a translation in Chinese or another language, and you take responsibility for the accuracy of the translation (including any liability for libelous translation), then please contact us for consent.